 The Broad Appeal of Cloud-Native Big Data Platforms

-The growth of ML and AI has created demand for more agile, scalable platforms than traditional on-premises vendors can deliver.
+The growth of ML and AI has created a demand for more agile, scalable platforms than traditional on-premises vendors can deliver.
 Even hybrid solutions pose problems to businesses who need to combine structured, semi-structured, and unstructured data in open source big data frameworks.
 Data professionals have identified two of the top obstacles to implementing machine learning as analyzing extremely large data sets (40 percent of respondents) and integrating new data into existing pipelines (38 percent), according to the 2018 Big Data Trends and Challenges Survey Report.

 For Cloudera and Hortonworks Customers, the Time to Act Is Now

 Cloud-native data platforms like Qubole offer scalability and adaptability that their on-premises predecessors cannot.
 If a business needs additional compute power, the infrastructure can easily expand to meet that need.
 Likewise, a company that wants to begin using new open-source technology can do so easily with cloud-native platforms, which are more pliable and can be modified to meet changing needs.

 For AI and machine learning, a cloud-native data platform enables organizations to automate complex data processing tasks, resulting in faster time to value and lower infrastructure costs.
 Unlike legacy on-premises platforms, Qubole provides sophisticated workload-aware autoscaling, automatic cluster start/stop, and heterogeneous cluster configurations to optimize and reduce infrastructure costs by 50 percent or more.

 To learn more about Qubole’s cloud machine learning capabilities and our migration program, check out our on-premises to cloud webinar.